-The US Federal Reserve at its meeting in January 2024 held interest rates steady at a range of 5.25-5.5% with inflation cooling but still 2% above target.
-Investors anticipate a few rate cuts in the second half.
+The US Federal Reserve at its meeting in January 2024 held interest rates steady, at a range of 5.25-5.5%, with inflation cooling but still 2% above target.
+Investors anticipate a few rate cuts in the second half of the year.